KalvadTech/flutter-mvvm-actions-arch/README.md

 ---

 ## 💭 Philosophy
 **Why MVVM + Actions Layer?**

+***The Origin Story***

+Real talk—I was tired of choosing between messy MVVM code and over-engineered MVPVM setups that take forever to implement.
+I wanted that clean **single responsibility** vibe from MVPVM without the headache.
+So I built this template as the perfect middle ground: powerful enough for production apps, simple enough to actually enjoy using.

+***The Solution***

 This template embraces **separation of concerns** at every level.
 Traditional MVVM often mixes UX concerns (loading overlays, error toasts, navigation) with business logic in ViewModels.
 By introducing an **Actions layer**, we achieve: